-Dentists educated outside the United States and Canada who successfully complete a program accredited by the ADA’s Commission on Dental Accreditation (CODA) and receive a doctorate of dental surgery or doctorate of dental medicine degree, and meet all other requirements of licensure, may be issued a license to practice dentistry in North Dakota.
-The completion of an education program, including a certificate program, that does not result in the issuance of a doctor of dental surgery or a doctor of dental medicine, or the equivalent, is insufficient for licensure.
-International applicants are encouraged to contact CODA-accredited programs to discuss advanced placement options to understand the extent to which their international education will be accepted by the CODA-accredited program.
+Dentists educated outside the United States and Canada who successfully complete a program accredited by the ADA’s Commission on Dental Accreditation (CODA) and receive a doctorate of dental surgery (DDS) or doctorate of dental medicine degree (DMD), and meet all other requirements of licensure, may be issued a license to practice dentistry in North Dakota.
+The completion of an education program, including a certificate program, that does not result in the issuance of either a DDS, a DMD, or their equivalent, is insufficient for licensure.
+International applicants are encouraged to contact CODA-accredited programs to discuss advanced placement options to understand how they may earn a DDS or DMD by enrolling in that CODA-accredited program.

 After reviewing the application and the results of the independent assessment, the Board may require the applicant to complete additional steps, including completion of additional education, passage of a national written examination, and passage of a clinical competency examination approved by the Board.
 The examination may include a periodontal component, posterior composite or amalgam restoration, a class three restorative procedure, an endodontic component, and a fixed prosthetic component.